 A few lucky people may be blessed with pearly white teeth, but most people's teeth are naturally a couple of shades darker.
 In fact, really bright white teeth can actually look quite unnatural.
 Natural teeth are usually tinged with yellow or grey.

-On the outside we have a layer of enamel, which is a blueish-white color.
+On the outside, we have a layer of enamel, which is a blueish-white color.
 But enamel is translucent, which allows the layer of dentin below to show through.
 Dentin is a darker yellow color, and this is what gives teeth an off-white appearance.

 So, it's really the shade and thickness of your tooth enamel which determines the color of your teeth.
 If you brush and floss every day but your teeth are still yellow, it may just be that they are naturally that shade.

-Myth 2: Yellow or off-white teeth are unhealthy
+Myth 2: Yellow teeth are unhealthy

 This is a myth pushed on us by companies who want people to spend hundreds of dollars getting a “perfect” Hollywood smile.

-If you're worried about fixed braces discoloring your teeth, you could consider a different style of brace.
+If you're worried about fixed braces discoloring your teeth, you could consider a different style of braces.
 Lingual braces are fixed behind your teeth so any marks they leave are hidden inside your mouth.
 Alternatively, “invisible” braces are removable so you can clean your teeth as normal.

 So why are my teeth yellow?